yuchenyang83/Data_and_Code_tLME_dropout/README.md

 	(18) 'fit_aids.R' is the main script for fitting the LME and tLME models under the three missing mechanisms.
 It includes four structures for within-patient autocorrelation.
 	(19) 'DemoExample.R' is a demonstration script that generates a simulated dataset to illustrate the implementation of our proposed method.
 Detailed results and implementation can be found in Appendix C of the Supplementary Material.
 	(20) 'fit_aids_fixalpha.R' is the main script for fitting the tLME model under the MNAR mechanism, where the parameter alpha2 is fixed at values ranging from -16 to 16.
+	(21) 'fit_simulation.R' — Driver script that reproduces all simulation outputs under ./Data/Simulation/.
+It sequentially runs simSEM25.R, simSEM50.R, and simSEM75.R with the default replication settings (or user-specified seednum/Repp), manages random-seed control, and writes results to the corresponding subfolders (SS-simulationSEM-t25, SS-simulationSEM-t50, SS-simulationSEM-t75).
+Use this script to fully regenerate the simulation study prior to rendering Figures 2–4 and Tables 1–3.
+	(22) summarize_AIDS.R — Utility script that computes descriptive statistics for the Chapter 2 AIDS dataset (e.g., sample size by visit, summary of baseline covariates, outcome distributions) and writes the resulting table to results/summarize AIDS.csv.

 ##### Note for Appendix C - Illustrative example - one simulated dataset:
 1. Appendix~C provides a representative example to illustrate the model fitting process under one simulated dataset with sample size $N = 50$ and a dropout rate of 50%.